Forensic Consulting Services

 Retained Advisory

-Monthly retainer for ongoing institutional monitoring, pattern recognition, and strategic advisory.
-Best for litigation finance firms, SIU teams, and legal ops departments with a continuous pipeline of questions.
+Monthly retainer for ongoing institutional monitoring, pattern recognition, and strategic advisory access.
+Best for litigation finance firms, SIU teams, and legal ops departments with a continuous pipeline.

 Model 03